 CHUNG: So, what sort of impact has your social enterprise business had on the lives of farmers since your business started?

-I could sit here as an NGO and give to the farmers right.
+I could sit here as an NGO and give to the farmers, right.
 As a social enterprise, we believe in sustainable solution to poverty and we believe that the only way to have a sustainable solution to poverty is to empower people.
-So these farmers are now trained they have more knowledge, they’re able to increase the yield, reduce the cost… they’re running the cooperative… run the factories themselves.
+So these farmers are now trained they have more knowledge, they’re able to increase the yield, reduce the cost… they’re running the cooperative… running the factories themselves.

 CHUNG: Where are most of your farmers and how many farmers are under your social enterprise right now.